 - The survey highlights structural issues with the property

 - Gazundering, when the buyer reduces their offer last minute and causes the seller to refuse the offer and put the house back on the open market

 What Are the Benefits of Having No Onward Chain?

 For a buyer, a sale with no onward chain can usually be completed quicker and with less risk than sales that are part of onward chains.
 For first-time buyers or other buyers that are not reliant on a sale going through to make their purchase, buying a property with no onward chain can take as little as four weeks.

 For a seller with no onward chain, their property will be more attractive to potential buyers who do not want the risk or time delays that can come with being part of a chain.

-If you’re looking to sell your house fast, whether you’re part of a property chain or not, SOLD.CO.UK can sell your home in as little as 30 days.
-We can sell faster than any estate agent in the UK, with a fully managed service.
-We’ll even cover your legal costs.
+If you’re looking to sell your house for free whether you’re part of a property chain or not and avoid all the costs associated with a high street vendor, SOLD.CO.UK.
 Contact us today to speak to our property experts about how we can help.